- Community Development Scheme

 Examples of existing New Zealand health education resources are available at: www.healthed.govt.nz

-There is no limit to the amount that your organisation can apply for.
-However, because of pressure on funds, COGS is rarely able to provide grant funding to the level requested and is more likely to consider a contribution of approximately $3000 or less.
+There is no limit to the amount that you can apply for.
+However, due to demand, COGS is rarely able to provide grants to the level requested and is more likely to consider a contribution of approximately $3000 or less.
 Applicants are encouraged to seek other funding options.

 The amount of funding granted is at each LDC’s discretion.
-It depends on the funds available and the number and quality of the applications received.
+It depends on the funds available and the number and quality of the requests received.

 Grants to community organisations without legal status are limited to no more than $10,000 in any financial year.